-Directors at National, State or Congress level are now required to register directly with the NSWBA and pay an accreditation fee of $50 themselves.
+Directors at National, State or Congress level are required to register directly with the NSWBA and pay an annual accreditation fee of $50.
 (Clubs are welcome to pay this on behalf of their congress directors if they so choose.)

 Grade A - NATIONAL DIRECTOR